ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 Contributions are welcome!
 This is a community project so please send a pull request whenever you feel like to!

 ### Todos
- - Complete Kue API integration
+ - Expose API for graceful failure/restart
+ - Improve efficiency
  - Squash bugs

 License